RoboticCheese/vlc-chef/README.md

 Requirements
 ============

-This cookbook currently supports OS X, Windows, Ubuntu/Debian, and FreeBSD.
-It uses the dmg, windows, apt, and freebsd community cookbooks for that support.
+This cookbook currently supports a number of platforms.
+It uses the dmg, windows, apt, and freebsd community cookbooks for OS X, Windows, Ubuntu/Debian, and FreeBSD support, respectively.

+For RHEL support, it uses the [Nux Dextop](http://li.nux.ro/repos.html) YUM repo (which also depends on EPEL), as EPEL has no VLC packages and RPMForge doesn't have any for RHEL 7.

 Usage
 =====